MML0/face_recognition/README.md

 python test.py
 ```

-testing the code by simpler goal
+Testing the functionality of the program with a simpler goal
 ```
 python sin nn.py
 ```